ramuneri/ramuneri/README.md

 # I'm Ramune 👋

 ## About Me
-I'm a second year software engineering student in Vilnius University and a volunteer in 2025 MIDI IT team.
+I'm a third year software engineering student in Vilnius University and a volunteer in 2025 MIDI IT team.

 - 🌱 Open to joining exciting projects that spark creativity and joy!
 - 📫 How to reach me: **[ramune.riau@gmail.com]**.